 A possible explanation is that the regressions involve considerably fewer observations when YIT is used, compared with those involving YFD ad YFD2.
 Moreover, most of the countries that drop out are found among the currently poorest countries in the world thus limiting the variation in the data appreciably.
-To check this account we re-ran the regressions using YIT and YFD2 on the same sample.20 Conditional on regional fixed effects and the "Solow term", we find -0.0059 for YIT (p-value of 0.007), which is insignificantly different from the result in Table 3 column 6, and -0.0086 (p-value of 0.047) for YFD2, which is significantly different (at a 10% level of significance) from the result for YFD2 reported in Table 3, column 2.
+To check this account we re-ran the regressions using YIT and YFD2 on the same sample.19 Conditional on regional fixed effects and the "Solow term", we find -0.0059 for YIT (p-value of 0.007), which is insignificantly different from the result in column 6 of Table 3, and -0.0086 (p-value of 0.047) for YFD2, which is significantly different (at a 10% level of significance) from the result for YFD2 reported in column 2 of Table 3.
 This suggests that the difference in results, when moving from YFD2 to YIT, probably is driven by the change in sample.

-The overall impression is that our baseline results are reasonably robust to the use of alternative indicators.
+Overall, our baseline results are reasonably robust to the use of alternative indicators.
 In particular, the amount of the variation explained by the history augmented Solow model, the strong statistical significance of the year of the take-off, and the lowered estimate for the capital share all carry over with little or no qualifications to the use of YFD2 or YIT.